Student Conduct Sanctions

 Suspension from the University

 Separation of the student from the University for a specified period of time.
 The student shall not participate in any University sponsored activity and may be barred from University premises.
 Suspended time will not count against time limits of the Graduate Schools for the completion of the degree.
-The penalty is given for a stated period of time.
+The penalty is given for a stated period of time before the student may request readmission.
 Conditions for readmission may be established at the time of suspension.

-Any student who is suspended or expelled from the University is required to leave the campus and remove his or her belongings from the residence halls within 24 hours unless otherwise specified by the hearing board or the Dean of Students.
+Any student who is suspended or expelled from the University is required to leave the campus and remove his or her belongings from the residence halls within 24 hours unless otherwise specified by the Dean of Students or the Student Conduct Review Council.
 When a decision involving suspension or expulsion from the University is appealed, a student may request to the Dean of Students for permission to leave only his or her belongings in the residence hall until the conclusion of the appeal.

 University Disciplinary Probation

 The student may participate in, but shall not represent the University in any extracurricular activity, run for or hold office in any student group or organization, and/or represent the University in any varsity or club sports.
-If deemed appropriate by the hearing board or hearing officer, the student may also:
+If deemed appropriate by the hearing officer, the student may also:

 - Be barred from all extracurricular activities.